modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/206-prompt.md

 it will be treated as system prompt and the other messages will consist dialogue history in the system message prefixed by "## Dialogue History".
-- If the `url` attribute of messages is not `None`, we will gather all urls in the `images" field in the returned dictionary.
+- If the `url` attribute of messages is not `None`, we will gather all urls in the `"images"` field in the returned dictionary.

 ```python
 from agentscope.models import OllamaChatWrapper